What to Expect - Before Mass

 …A seed to build a community of interdependence and respect for all life

 The importance of thoughtful and careful planning for any ministry cannot be overemphasized.
-Planning should likewise be approached with creativity and openness to new visions and possibilities.
+Planning should likewise be approached with creativity and openness.
 The following questions can initiate the planning process toward a universally designed ministry:

 What does it mean to create a church community open to all?